 - To configure the router, the first thing you need is a Cisco router with at least two Ethernet interfaces.

-- The second thing is a Cisco console cable which is also known as rollover cable.
+- The second thing is a Cisco console cable which is also known as a rollover cable.
 Then a computer with a DB-9 serial port.

 Follow the Overall Procedure on How to Configure a Cisco Router:

 Here, we are going to explain the process to configure a router in the Cisco Packet Tracer.
-But for that, at first, you need to know what is the Cisco Packet Tracer.
+But for that, first, you need to know what is the Cisco Packet Tracer.

 Therefore, follow the instructions that are mentioned in the section below on how to configure a Cisco router step by step manner.